 - Final inspection of all building works including exterior and finished ground levels

+You will need to ensure that the Inspector can access the building work in order to inspect it.
 Any safety equipment required for the inspection, such as scaffolding or high ladders, are expected to be provided on site for the inspection.

 Inspections by external specialists

-In addition to the Council’s inspection, it may be necessary, in special circumstances, for external specialists to conduct inspections that fall outside the normal building inspection process, eg. having a geo-technical engineer confirm ground stability, or having an aspect of specific structural design checked by a chartered professional engineer.
+In addition to the Council’s inspection, it may be necessary, in special circumstances, for external specialists to conduct inspections that fall outside the normal building inspection process, eg. having a geotechnical engineer confirm ground stability, or having an aspect of specific structural design checked by a chartered professional engineer.

 Booking an inspection